odoo-ps/psae-btco/docs/solutions/flower_shop_6.md

 <GitHubButton link="https://github.com/odoo-ps/psae-btco/blob/sally-flower-shop/flower_shop/data/actions.xml#L49"></GitHubButton>

 Notice that `model` is a variable available within the scope of the `code` field.
+The variable contains reference to the model to which this action is bound.
-Below is the full list of variables available for use, copied from the form view of `ir.actions.server`:
+Below is the full list of variables available for use and they were copied from the form view of `ir.actions.server`.

 ```python
 # Available variables: